ArseniyKorobenko/tfc-anvil-script/README.md

 If your GUI scale is set to 1 or 2, enable the `Enter required strikes manually` checkbox
 With manual entry enabled, you will need to type in the names of the required strikes manually.
-Instead of full names, you can type in only their initials (without spaces)
+Instead of full names, you can type in only the initials (without spaces)

 ## Troubleshooting